Dora and the Search for Sol Dorado: Filming

 In the film, Hacienda Nápoles (top) and Parque Mundo Aventura (middle) are depicted as the Jungle World, a theme park inspired by the Jungle Cruise, while Reserva Natural Río Claro (bottom) is depicted as the Amazon rainforest.

 Filming began in July 2024 and was held for about four months in several locations in Colombia, including Bogotá, Cundinamarca, Antioquia Department, Doradal, and Girardot, with about 53 days of principal photography.
 The cast and crew were actually in the jungle, Reserva Natural Río Claro, and they had to be careful of the challenges like hot weather, rain, mosquitoes, snakes, and scorpions.
 A snake handler assisted them throughout as well.
 A lizard, a snake, and a capybara also appeared in the film, and wranglers from the American Humane Society assisted the cast in handling them.
 A scene had a live scorpion, real cockroaches, and glued stuffed bugs, including centipedes and beetles.
 After filming, a container of the bugs was refilled and taken back.
-The filmmakers had studied and recorded the behaviors of a monkey before creating the character of Boots a complete CGI.
-A stuffed monkey and a tennis ball were also used as stand-ins on set to portray Boots.

 This film was practically two films in one: half in the studio, with absolute control, and the other half in the jungle, with very little control.